jhu-aap-econ/merino/markdown/Ch7. MRA - Qualitative Regressors.md

 **Interpretation of Results:**

-- **Intercept (const):** The intercept is approximately 0.4254.
+- **Intercept (const):** The intercept is 0.3214.
 This is the predicted log wage for a single (married=0), male (female=0) with zero education, experience, and tenure.
-- **married:** The coefficient for `married` is 0.1885.
-This suggests that married men (the reference group for the interaction) earn approximately 18.85% more than single men, holding other factors constant.
+- **married:** The coefficient for `married` is 0.2127.
+This suggests that married men (the reference group for the interaction) earn approximately 21.27% more than single men, holding other factors constant.
 (For small coefficients, the percentage change is approximately 100 times the coefficient).
-- **female:** The coefficient for `female` is -0.3531.
+- **female:** The coefficient for `female` is -0.1104.
 This is the wage difference between single women (female=1, married=0) and single men (female=0, married=0).
-Single women earn approximately 35.31% less than single men, holding other factors constant.
+Single women earn approximately 11.04% less than single men, holding other factors constant.
-- **married:female:** The interaction term `married:female` has a coefficient of 0.1450.
+- **married:female:** The interaction term `married:female` has a coefficient of -0.3006.
 This is the _additional_ effect of being female when married, compared to being female and single.
-To find the wage difference between married women and married men, we need to combine the coefficients for `female` and `married:female`: -0.3531 + 0.1450 = -0.2081.
-So, married women earn approximately 20.81% less than married men, holding other factors constant.
+To find the wage difference between married women and married men, we need to combine the coefficients for `female` and `married:female`: -0.1104 + (-0.3006) = -0.4110.
+So, married women earn approximately 41.10% less than married men, holding other factors constant.
 - **educ, exper, I(exper**2), tenure, I(tenure**2):** These coefficients represent the effects of education, experience, and tenure on log wage, controlling for gender and marital status.
 For example, the coefficient for `educ` (0.0789) suggests that each additional year of education is associated with approximately a 7.89% increase in hourly wage, holding other factors constant.
 The negative coefficient on `I(exper**2)` suggests diminishing returns to experience.

 - **P-values:** Most variables, including the interaction term `married:female`, are statistically significant at conventional levels, indicating that marital status and gender, both individually and in interaction, play a significant role in explaining wage variations.